 A self-described technology geek, STEAM booster and proponent of universal internet access, Allison received a B.S. in Management from Salve Regina University and an M.S. in Information Technology Management from the UVA McIntire School of Commerce.
 Professional IT gigs in global enterprises spanning healthcare, social services, telecommunications, intelligent transportation systems and yes, even beer, have lead her to use her powers for good, diversifying our communications, transportation and transit systems to move people, not just motor vehicles.
-Allison believes in the exquisite simplicity of the bicycle to transform our communities and our lives.
+Allison believes in the exquisite simplicity of active transportation to transform our communities and our lives.

 George W. Johnson, AIPC’s part time Consulting Planner since 2015, retired as Assistant Chief of Rhode Island’s Statewide Planning Program in 2008.
 In his 32 years with Statewide Planning he was involved with the Program’s Natural Resources, Land Use, Transportation and Comprehensive Planning units, and administered the Program’s Planning Challenge Grant program.
 His interest in working with Aquidneck Planning represents a strong belief that a regional planning perspective is vital to the success of the island community.